saptak/envddext/PRESS_RELEASE.md

 ### Developers Can Now Set Up and Test Production-Ready API Gateways in Minutes Instead of Hours

-**SAN FRANCISCO, CA - June 2025** - Developers struggling with complex API gateway configurations now have a powerful new solution.
-The Envoy Gateway Docker Desktop Extension transforms what was once a time-consuming, error-prone process into a simple, visual workflow that gets developers productive in minutes.
+**SAN FRANCISCO, CA - December 2025** - Developers struggling with complex API gateway configurations now have a powerful new solution.
+The Envoy Gateway Docker Desktop Extension v0.8.1 transforms what was once a time-consuming, error-prone process into a simple, visual workflow that gets developers productive in minutes, now with a consolidated Dashboard that provides comprehensive system oversight alongside advanced synthetic traffic generation, performance testing, and traffic splitting validation capabilities.

 ### From Hours of Frustration to Minutes of Success